-Edblad is a Swedish brand with designs for both yourself and your home.
+Edblad is a Swedish brand with design for both yourself and your home.
 Everyday luxury is our brand promise and it's our ambition to make the world a more beautiful place!
-Beauty in design but also in making consious and sustainable choises as well as supporting charitable organisations, with a specific focus on vulnerable children and the environment.
+Beauty in design but also in making conscious and sustainable choices as well as supporting charitable organizations, with a specific focus on vulnerable children and the environment.

 Edblad was founded in 2006 by designers Hans and Cathrine Edblad and has undergone an amazing journey since.
 The brand has grown from its first small shop in Grisslehamn with only a handful of employees to a successful company with over 800 distributors in more than 10 countries, 15 boutiques and over 80 employees.
 Today, Cathrine runs the company, acting as both partner and chief designer.
 Cathrine has been recognized for her entrepreneurial spirit, winning EY’s prestigious female rising star nomination for the Entrepreneur of the Year category in 2015.